DataBiosphere/featured-notebooks/README.md

 ## Authorization for Testing and Publishing

-Depending on the content of the notebook, Google application credentials may be required.
-They can be obtained with the command
+Google user credentials are required to publish notebooks to Terra workspaces.
+Additinally, notebook execution may require Google application default credentials.
+Both sets can be obtained by executing the commmads
 ```
+gcloud auth login
 gcloud auth application-default login
 ```

+Credentials are injected into the local Docker container when testing and publishing notebooks, and are expected to be in the standard location `~/.config`.

 ## Local Development Environment